-You can write better blog posts, that rank fast and get traffic.
+You can write better blog posts, that rank fast and bring loads of traffic to your site.
 You just need to be aware of certain Google ranking criteria.

 Here’s an example of success seen in this video…

 There’s some confusion with blog posts, as to whether you should even have a blog on your website.